tanvir-ahmed-m4/com0com/ReadMe.txt

 INSTALLING
 ==========

+NOTE: Before installing/uninstalling the com0com driver or adding/removing/changing
+ports on Windows Vista the User Account Control (UAC) should be turned off.

 Simply run the installer (setup.exe).
 An installation wizard will guide you through the required steps.
 If the Found New Hardware Wizard will pop up then